downshift-js/downshift/src/hooks/useMultipleSelection/README.md

   primitive component like `<div>`, there is no need to specify this property.
   It defaults to `ref`.

+In some cases, you might want to completely bypass the `refKey` check.
+Then you can provide the object `{suppressRefError : true}` as the second argument to `getDropdownProps`. **Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `useMultipleSelection` will unexpectedly fail.**

 ```javascript
 const {getDropdownProps} = useMultipleSelection()
 const {isOpen, ...rest} = useSelect({items})